Individual

 Growth Mindset

-Cultivating and maintaining a positive company culture gives organizations a strategic advantage in today’s competitive work environment.
+Cultivating and maintaining a positive company culture gives your organization a strategic advantage.
 Research shows that organizations that prioritize and nurture a positive workplace culture see increases in productivity, performance, and profits.
-Companies with positive cultures report seeing a 4x increase in revenue growth and cumulative returns of up to 495%.
+Companies with positive cultures report a 4x increase in revenue growth and cumulative returns of up to 495%.

 Company culture is represented by a shared understanding of how employees interact with one another and with customers.
 Leaders introduce their values to the company, and as they become deeply ingrained principles, these values guide the company’s actions and serve as the cultural cornerstones.